 - Kneel down, spreading your knees wide apart, your big toes touching.
-You can also keep your knees and thighs together if you’ ve’ve got tight hips.
+You can also keep your knees and thighs together if you’ve got tight hips.

 - Exhale, your back straight, arms extended, palms facing down, slowly bow down, resting your chest on top or between your thighs, your forehead touching the floor.

-- Breathe deeply, eyes closed, hold for a 1 minute.
+- Breathe deeply, eyes closed, and hold for 1 minute.

 Back flexion stretch